artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 *c.
 Analyse the program on the Ripes simulator.*

+ - Generate in Ripes the pipeline diagram and compare it with your answer to item *a*.

 This is the timing diagram obtained with Ripes:

 <p align="center">
   <img src="Images/TimingDiagramRipes.png" width=40% height=40%>
 </p>

-You should explain the hazards that take place and how they are handled by the processor.
+ - Show screenshots of the pipeline to explain how the different data hazards are handled.

 This is a screenshot of the simulator that highlights the forwarding that occurs between the first ```li``` and the ```add```: